nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![ListCategorisedExpense0](images/ListCategorisedExpense0.png)

 Step 2.
-The user executes `listcat /c 1` command to list all expenses in category `1`.
-The `listcat` command will be parsed and calls `Family#listExpenseOfCategory(1)` which would instantiate a temporary array list for storing the results of the upcoming search.
+The user executes `listexp /c 2` command to list all expenses in category `2`.
+The `listexp` command will be parsed and calls `Family#listExpenseOfCategory(2)` which would instantiate a temporary array list for storing the results of the upcoming search.

 ![ListCategorisedExpense1](images/ListCategorisedExpense1.png)

 Step 3.
-After the temporary array list has been created, the generations being tracked will be iterated for `Person` objects.
-The `expenditureList` for a person would be retrieved during that person's iteration and `ExpenditureList#getExpenseOfCategory(1)` will be called as `expenditureList` extends `ExpenditureList`.
-This method then iterates through the list and calls `Expenditure#getCategory()` on each expenditure, collecting and returning the expenditure if its category matches the given index.
+After the temporary array list has been created, `PersonList#listExpenseOfCategory(2)` will be called on each generation grouping and each tracked `Person` will be iterated.
+The `expenditureList` for a person would be retrieved during that person's iteration and `ExpenditureList#getExpenseOfCategory(1)` will be called.
+This method then iterates through the retrieved expenditure list and calls `Expenditure#getCategory()` on each expenditure, collecting and returning the expenditure if its category matches the target category index.
 The returned expenditures are then appended to the temporary array list.

 ![ListCategorisedExpense2](images/ListCategorisedExpense2.png)

 Step 4.
 The iteration, collecting and appending to the temporary array list in step 3 is repeated until every person has been iterated.
-Finally, `Categories#getLabel(1)` is called so that an appropriate message can be displayed to the user, stating the name of the category, following by a series of print to display the expenditures in this category.
+Finally, an appropriate message can be displayed to the user, stating the name of the category, following by a series of print to display the expenditures in this category.

 > :information_source: **Note:** If the `index` provided does not map to any existing categories,
 > then it can be observed that there will never be any results returned.
-The `listcat` command will
+The `listexp` command will
 > check the index provided using `Parser#checkValidCategory` before iterating `Family`.
 If the check
 > fails, an error message will be displayed to the user instead of continuing with the execution.

-The following sequence diagram shows how the `listcat` operation works after a `ListCatCommand` command object has been created by [`CommandFactory`](#Command-Execution):
+The following sequence diagram shows how the `listexp` operation works after a `ListCatCommand` command object has been created by [`CommandFactory`](#Command-Execution):

 ![ListCategorisedExpenseSequence](images/ListCategorisedExpenseSequence.png)